azadbolour/eagerwords.com/BACKLOG.md

 - Use JSHint for Javascript code.

-- CICD.
-Integrate with a CI frameword on github.
+- CI with github action.

 - More testing of checks for correctness of crosswords created by play.